toonvanstrijp/nestjs-i18n/README.md

 }
 ```

-To get a specific translation the JSON gets flattened by: [flat](https://github.com/hughsk/flat).
 All the translations are prefixed with the file name (to prevent collisions).
 Let's say the filename of the translation file is: `user.json`.
 To use the `HELLO_MESSAGE` translation you would use the following key: `user.HELLO_MESSAGE`.

 String formatting is done by: [string-format](https://github.com/davidchambers/string-format)